 Nomination and Selection Protocol of RSAI Fellows

 - Each RSAI member - except RSAI fellows – is entitled to nominate candidates for the RSAI fellowship, but self-nominations are not allowed.
-Each nomination has to be done through a standard concise nomination form that follows a systematic template, which can be downloaded from the RSAI website.
+Each nomination has to be done through a standard concise nomination form that follows a systematic template.

 - A nominee has to be RSAI member (or a member of any section recognized by the RSAI) and to meet the qualifications mentioned in Annex A.

 - The selection of new RSAI fellows takes place only once a year, but nominations can be sent in at any time and will be considered for a given selection round, if they have been received before a given deadline.
 A nomination has a maximum life of two years.

 - All nominations will be put on a list supplemented with non-elected candidates for the RSAI fellowship who were on the short list from the previous year.

 - The short list will be screened by the RSAI fellows selection committee (in consultation with the RSAI director).
 This committee comprises 3 RSAI fellows appointed by the RSAI Council for a period of staggered 3-year terms.
 The selection committee has to seriously consider all available information on the candidates and can remove candidates (unanimous vote) who do not qualify.

 - The selection committee can also decide to reduce the list of nominated RSAI members to a manageable number, so that candidates can be selected with a qualified majority.
 This short list should normally not contain more than 10 to 12 names.